 This is highly problematic for the diabetic bodybuilder, strength and fitness athlete.

-A well-structured self-management plan focused on the following:
+A well-structured self-management plan will focus on the following:

 - Insulin therapy – T1D diabetics need insulin every day in order to control the levels of glucose in their blood.